Why Pre-Marital Counselling

 By acting as an unbiased mediator, I can help you discuss sensitive topics that are associated with marriage.
 These include:

-Time-related issues: With family responsibilities, newly-weds often don’t find as much time for each other.
-Pre-marital counselling can help you understand your partner’s emotional needs better.
+With family responsibilities, newly-weds often don’t find as much time for each other.
+Pre-marital counseling can help you understand your partner’s emotional needs better.

 How does pre-marital counselling work?